 The first rule starts from the individual/collective dichotomy.
 Festinger's theory generally gave priority to the psychological-social dimension, in which individual or collective behaviour or attitudes are influenced by individual contingencies, generating dissonance.
 But it also turns out to be useful in interpreting the effect on collective behaviour of collective events or contingencies.
 According to an ethological interpretative scheme (Eibl Eibesfeld, 1983), any historical discontinuities in the rules of social control may be the result of the worsening of social aggressiveness.
-In a recent interview, Luis Sepulveda noted impressionistically (but correctly) how, upon returning to Chile after Pinochet, he had found a change in the climate of human and trusts relationships, with the foundering of the trust capital "typical of his people", and its substitution by a tendency towards the monetization of an affectively neutral metropolitan mood as an effect of a collective condition of dissonance, due to a sort of "environmental desertification".
+In a recent interview, Luis Sepulveda noted impressionistically (but correctly) how, upon returning to Chile after Pinochet, he had found a change in the climate of human and trusts relationships, with the foundering of the trust capital "typical of his people", and its substitution by a tendency towards the monetization of human relationships.
+Similarly, Simmel (1903) represents the formation of an affectively neutral metropolitan mood as an effect of a collective condition of dissonance, due to a sort of "environmental desertification".